josefpihrt/praguetrails/docs/trails/intro.md

 ✔️ are unmarked (navigation device or smartphone with navigation app is needed at least for first ride) <br />
 ✔️ go through public trails, tracks or paths with natural surface <br />
-✔️ avoid roads with traffic if possible <br />
+✔️ avoid roads with traffic where possible <br />
-✔️ avoid paths with solid surface if possible <br />
+✔️ avoid paths with solid surface where possible <br />
 ✔️ can be comfortably ridden with XC hardtail bike <br />
-✔️ explore Prague parks, forest parks and forests <br />
-✔️ are planned to be 20-30 km long (1-2 hours ride) <br />
+✔️ are 20-30 km long (1-2 hours ride) <br />
-✔️ are planned to start and end near train station to provide easy transportation (sometimes also near metro/tram station) <br />
+✔️ start and end near train station to provide easy transportation (sometimes also near metro/tram station) <br />
-✔️ have various difficulty, but extreme climb, descents are avoided
+✔️ do not have defined difficulty <br />
+✔️ are strongly recommended to be ridden in a planned direction

 ❌ are not marked <br />
 ❌ are not trails in a sense of dedicated man-made trails such as those in bike parks <br />
 ❌ do not contain any artificial obstacles <br />
 ❌ are not intended to to ridden by beginner <br />
 ❌ are not intended to to ridden by non-mountation bike <br />
-❌ are not divided by difficulty